-This curriculum is being presented for the first time to STEAC and SBFS for information, discussion and providing feedback to staff.
 This is a new course and is a prerequisite requirement for instructors in learning what and how to teach the new FSTEP Fire Control 3: Structural Fire Fighting course.

 The concept of developing new FSTEP course curriculum is with the purpose of continuing education and professional development, which was approved by STEAC on April 18, 2014.
 Accordingly, stakeholders identified the need for the creation of an updated structural live fire training course.